codebro634/Aupo/README.md

 contains the code to reproduce the experiments and the results of the paper.

 ## Abstract

-We introduce a novel, drop-in modification to Monte Carlo Tree Search's (Mcts) decision policy that we call Aupo which significantly enhances Mcts' performance on a range of benchmark problems.
-Aupo is an automatic action abstraction algorithm that solely relies on reward distribution statistics acquired during the Mcts.
-Thus, unlike other automatic abstraction algorithms, Aupo requires neither access to transition probabilities nor does Aupo require a directed acyclic search graph to build its abstraction on allowing Aupo to detect symmetric actions which state-of-the-art frameworks like ASAP struggle with.
-Furthermore, as Aupo only affects the decision policy it is not mutually exclusive with other abstraction techniques that only affect the tree search.
+We introduce a novel, drop-in modification to Monte Carlo Tree Search's (MCTS) decision policy that we call AUPO.
+Comparisons based on a range of IPPC benchmark problems show that AUPO clearly outperforms MCTS.
+AUPO is an automatic action abstraction algorithm that solely relies on reward distribution statistics acquired during the MCTS.
+Thus, unlike other automatic abstraction algorithms, AUPO requires neither access to transition probabilities nor does AUPO require a directed acyclic search graph to build its abstraction, allowing AUPO to detect symmetric actions that state-of-the-art frameworks like ASAP struggle with when the resulting symmetric states are far apart in state space.
+Furthermore, as AUPO only affects the decision policy, it is not mutually exclusive with other abstraction techniques that only affect the tree search.

 ## Installation